teja-tp0472/Secure-Remote-IoMT-device-using-Software-TPM/README.md

-# Secure Remote IoMT Device Handshaking for Smart Healthcare - Doctors' Dilemma Problem
+# Secure Remote IoMT Device using Software TPM

 ## Overview
 This project focuses on securely accessing patient monitoring devices in the **Internet of Medical Things (IoMT)** ecosystem.
 The key objective is to ensure **secure remote authentication and verification** of these devices using **Trusted Platform Module (TPM) and Physical Unclonable Functions (PUF)**.